-The school is a small, friendly and supportive place, and people who are nervous or anxious about being away from home will find a friendly welcome and personal support to help them to adiust to life in an unfamiliar environment.
+The school is a small, friendly and supportive place, and people who are nervous or anxious about being away from home will find a friendly welcome and personal support to help them to life in unfamiliar adiust to an environment.
 However, we do not have the staff or the facilities to accept clients with significant mental health problems and we strongly advise clients - or their parents or sponsors - to tell us before enrolling anyone who has a history of mental health problems so that we can advise whether our courses are suitable.